John Lynch grabs the franchise quarterback for Kyle Shanahan's offense.

 Barkley was very impressive as a freshman in 2015 when he averaged 5.9 yards per carry for 1,076 yards with seven touchdowns.
 He also caught 20 passes for 161 yards and a score.
 Barkley was very impressive running for 194 yards on 26 carries against an Ohio State defense loaded with NFL talent.
 The 5-foot-11, 223-pounder is a tough runner with a burst.

-The Dolphins could use a young edge rusher given the ages of Mario Williams and Cameron Wake.
+The Dolphins could use multiple young edge rushers given the age of Cameron Wake.

 Tampa Bay Buccaneers: Jordan Whitehead, S, Pittsburgh